jarv/jarv.org/content/posts/cool-caddy-tricks.md

 ```

 - Instead of only `ip.jarv.org` there are two servers, `ip.jarv.org` and `http://ip.jarv.org` for HTTP and HTTPs requests.
 This is so we don't automatically redirect HTTP to HTTPs which is nice for using `curl` on the command line.
 - `echoIP` is a template, which includes the content in each block.
-The template is used for both HTTP and HTTPs toadd adds a header and respond with the requester's IP address.
+The template is used for both HTTP and HTTPs to respond with the requester's IP address.
 - Again, using the same logging snippet from above, a dedicated request log is created on disk

 ## Creating a subdomain that echos a HTTP status code